 NMR is a clean, fast and reliable method for the analysis of polymers at any stage of their production.
 We have over three decades experience in building NMR instruments.
 If you rely on the accurate, fast and affordable analysis of polymers, our range of systems will meet your needs.

-Need to develop new QC methods on research compounds?Speak to us about the MQR
+Need to develop new QC methods on research compounds?Talk to us about the MQR

-Need quality control and assurance without solvents?Speak to us about the MQC+
+Need quality control and assurance without solvents?Talk to us about the MQC+

-Need chemical structure analysis on the benchtop?Speak to us about the X-Pulse
+Need chemical structure analysis on the benchtop?Talk to us about the X-Pulse